cindywfeng/SP-app/README.md

 ## Purpose

-The purpose of the app was to let user's track and plan their skincare routines.
-Being someone who use several treatments to treat different skin concerns, the combination of different treatments can sometimes be too harsh on my skin.
-With this app, the user can input the products they frequently use in their skincare routine to plan and log their morning/evening routines, to keep a track on what products they have used most recently and decide when it is time to take a pause/ continue the use of a product.
+The purpose of the app was to let users track and plan their skincare routines.
+Being someone who use several skincare treatments to treat different skin concerns, the combination of different treatments can sometimes be too harsh on my skin.
+With this app, the user can input the products they frequently use in their skincare routine to plan and log their morning/evening routines, and keep a track on what products they have been using recently and decide if it is time to pause/ continue the use of a product.

 ## How to use: